Scheduling with Probabilistic Per-Packet Real-Time Guarantee for URLLC: System Model and Problem Definition

-Based on the aforementioned system model, an important question is as follows.
-Given a network $G = (V, E)$ where each link $i$ has a link reliability $p_{i}$ and real-time data traffic $(T_{i}, D_{i}, P_{i})$ ($D_{i} \leq T{i}$), are the set of links schedulable to meet the probabilistic per-packet real-time communication requirements?
-If yes, develop an algorithm that schedules the data traffic to satisfy the real-time requirements; if not, indicate the infeasibility.
+Based on the aforementioned system model, the PPRC scheduling problem is as follows: Given a network $G = (V, E)$ where each link $i$ has a link reliability $p_{i}$ and PPRC data traffic $(T_{i}, D_{i}, S_{i})$ ($D_{i} \leq T_{i}$), is the set of links schedulable to meet the PPRC requirement?
+If yes, develop an algorithm that schedules the data traffic to satisfy the PPRC requirements; if not, indicate the infeasibility.